 Live-electronics and speech samples

+My practice as a composer and improviser is focused on creating and playing live-electronics systems that process speech samples into electroacoustic sounds.
+To me, the speaking voice not only provides a resource with an endless sonic potential but can also open up a distinct, defamiliarizing perspective on language.
 Using speech as the source material for live processing, I aim to create a body of work which is situated at the intersection of sound and text.
 In my works music and language are in a continuous interplay: A constant fluctuation between background and foreground positions, a continuous recontextualization of semantic syntaxes and sonic material, resulting in a network of emergent links and associations. read more ➔ in Practice Sharing (in the Research Catalogue)